-A narcissist rage is a intense, uncontrollable anger with aggression when their face turns bitter red, fist clenched, and the eyes go with that look of malice or contempt, that stare of hatred that can make you freeze on the spot. ￼
+A narcissist rage is a fit of intense, uncontrollable anger with aggression when their face turns bitter red, fist clenched, and the eyes go with that look of malice or contempt, that stare of hatred that can make you freeze on the spot. ￼

-Anger is a common emotion that most of us usually feel when there is some form of annoyance or displeasure we can often cry when we’ve been hurt, exploited mistreated we can feel defensive that racing heart, saying things that we don’t mean often feeling remorseful, guilty afterwards and then making it up to the narcissist￼.
+Anger is a common emotion that most of us usually feel when there is some form of annoyance or displeasure.
+We can often cry when we’ve been hurt, exploited, mistreated.
+We can feel defensive that racing heart, saying things that we don’t mean, often feeling remorseful, guilty afterwards and then making it up to the narcissist￼.

 Narcissists will provoke anger within us to cause that reactive abuse so that they can then shift the blame so they can remove any feelings of shame because we are the ones that are feeling accountable and responsible.
 We work harder to please the narcissist￼.

 A narcissist will put you under things like and provoke feelings with us as such as.

 When we are feeling this way, it is effortless for us to feel anger when narcissists provoke us.
 Our voice may change, we might get loud, we may cry, and we may say words that we regret.